ibm-cloud-docs/satellite/storage-netapp-nas.md

   ```
   {: pre}

 1. Get the ID of the cluster or cluster group that you want to assign storage to.
-To make sure that your cluster is registered with {{site.data.keyword.satelliteshort}} config or to create groups, see [Setting up clusters to use with {{site.data.keyword.satelliteshort}} config](/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig).
+To make sure that your cluster is registered with {{site.data.keyword.satelliteshort}} Config or to create groups, see [Setting up clusters to use with {{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig).
   * **Group**
     ```sh
     ibmcloud sat group ls